-The rate of preventable hospitalisations among Indigenous Australians in Tasmania lower than among Indigenous Australians nationally

-Between July 2015 and June 2017, the rate of potentially preventable hospitalisations of Indigenous Australians in Tasmania was 24 per 1,000 population, compared with 22 per 1,000 among non-Indigenous Australians in Tasmania.
-Nationally, the age-standardised rate of potentially preventable hospitalisations among Indigenous Australians was 69 per 1,000, compared with 26 per 1,000 among non-Indigenous Australians.
+The rate of preventable hospitalisations among Indigenous Australians in the Australian Capital Territory lower than among Indigenous Australians nationally Between July 2015 and June 2017, the age-standardised rate of potentially preventable hospitalisations of Indigenous Australians in the Australian Capital Territory was 45 per 1,000 population, compared with 21 per 1,000 among non-Indigenous Australians.
 Potentially preventable hospitalisations (age-standardised), July 2015 to June 2017

-Note: Information for Tasmania is age-standardised using 5 year age groups to 65+, while information for Australia is age-standardised using 5 year age groups to 75+.
+Note: Information for the Australian Capital Territory is age-standardised using 5 year age groups to 65+, while information for Australia (not presented here) is age-standardised using 5 year age groups to 75+.
 Sources: HPF Tables D3.07.2, D3.07.5-AIHW analysis of NHMD.

-Indigenous hospital patients in Tasmania more likely than those living elsewhere to have a procedure recorded

-In Tasmania, 78% of Indigenous hospital patients had a hospital procedure, compared with 64% among Indigenous Australians nationally.
+A lower proportion of Indigenous hospital patients have a procedure recorded From July 2015 to June 2017, both in the Australian Capital Territory and nationally, the proportion of Indigenous hospital patients who had a procedure recorded was lower than for non-Indigenous Australians.